 While this can be an effective system and it can hold up to 24 plants, I would probably opt to spend a little more money on one the of systems above or save some money with the bucket cloner below.

 The GrowBrigh OctoCloner is a classic hydroponic cloning system that you may be familiar with if you’ve been hobby hydroponic gardening for a while.
 This type of system used to be the go-to design for hobbyists looking to start hydroponic clones.
 This design in particular can clone up to eight plants at a time.

 The PowerGrow Bucket hydroponic cloner includes:

-Hydroponic cloning system are a great tool for hydroponic hobbyists.
-They make adding to your garden or expanding it, cheap and easy.
+Hydroponic cloning systems are great tools for hydroponic hobbyists.
+They make adding or expanding your garden, cheap and easy.
 Not looking to spend a lot on a hydroponic cloning machine?
 Here’s an article I put together on how to build your own cheap DWC hydroponic cloner.